thesadru/tanchi/README.md

     Parameters
     ----------
     integer : int
-        Int value.
+        Any integer value.
     flag : bool
-        Whether this flag should be enabled
+        Whether this flag should be enabled.
     channel : hikari.GuildTextChannel
-        channel to target.
+        The channel to target.
     """
 ```